MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Created config.php to connect to db
 - Looked into CSS frameworks as I had never used one before
 - Tailwind CSS and Pico CSS look neat, I will stick with Pico for now
 - Created the resgistration and login pages
+- Made the required logic to have a user be able to register through the registration page (A lot more difficult than I thought it would be)
+-